evncosta/100-Days-of-Code/Day 12/README.md

 A challenging number guessing game with multiple difficulty levels that tests your intuition and deduction skills.
 This project was completed as part of **Day 12** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 12: Scope & Number Guessing Game** in the 100 Days of Code curriculum.
+It demonstrates practical application of scope concepts and game design principles.

 ## 🎯 Project Overview

 The Number Guessing Game features: